Obesity: Economic impact

 Obesity can lead to social stigmatization and disadvantages in employment.
-When compared to their normal weight counterparts, obese workers on average have higher rates of absenteeism from work and take more disability leave, thus increasing costs for employers and decreasing productivity.
+When compared to their ideal weight counterparts, workers with obesity, on average have higher rates of absenteeism from work and take more disability leave, thus increasing costs for employers and decreasing productivity.
 A study examining Duke University employees found that people with a BMI over 40 kg/m2 filed twice as many workers' compensation claims as those whose BMI was 18.5–24.9 kg/m2.
 They also had more than 12 times as many lost work days.
 The most common injuries in this group were due to falls and lifting, thus affecting the lower extremities, wrists or hands, and backs.
 The Alabama State Employees' Insurance Board approved a controversial plan to charge obese workers $25 a month for health insurance that would otherwise be free unless they take steps to lose weight and improve their health.
 These measures started in January 2010 and apply to those state workers whose BMI exceeds 35 kg/m2 and who fail to make improvements in their health after one year.
+This becomes a Catch 22 position as many insurance companies will refuse to pay for treatment methods for workers living with obesity.

-Some research shows that obese people are less likely to be hired for a job and are less likely to be promoted.
-Obese people are also paid less than their non-obese counterparts for an equivalent job; obese women on average make 6% less and obese men make 3% less.
+Some research shows that people with obesity are less likely to be hired for a job and are less likely to be promoted.
+People with obesity are also paid less than their counterparts who do not live with obesity for an equivalent job; women with obesity on average make 6% less and men with obesity make 3% less.